Privacy and Data Protection

 We are adding an endpoint to our API to let you delete all of a user’s information.

-We have created a special mode for our video player that only collects fully anonymized viewing data by disabling session tracking and anonymizing IP addresses of your viewers.
+We have created a special mode for our media player that only collects fully anonymized viewing data by disabling session tracking and anonymizing IP addresses of your viewers.

 You can find all the details regarding this in the Player Privacy Mode documentation.

-Note Privacy Mode isn’t strictly a necessity for your videos to be GDPR compliant, but it’s a helpful tool in minimizing the data you collect about individual visitors and users.
+Note Privacy Mode isn’t strictly a necessity for your medias to be GDPR compliant, but it’s a helpful tool in minimizing the data you collect about individual visitors and users.

 Under the GDPR, when consent is required, it must be requested in an intelligible and easily accessible form, using clear and plain language.
 With this in mind, it’s important that if you’re using our Turnstile feature to collect personal data about your viewers, you update the language to be clear about how you’ll be using their email address and provide a link to your terms and conditions.